scholarslab/digital-collect-toolkit/docs/social-media/twitter-setup.md

 ## Steps for Creating a Twitter Application

+_Please note that these instructions may be subject to change with updates to Twitter.
+If the following steps and screenshots do not match precisely, please use this as a general guide, or contact [DocNow](https://www.docnow.io/)._
+{: fw-300 }

 1. If you do not have a twitter account, create one at [twitter.com](https://twitter.com/).
 A twitter account is required for access to twitter data.

 2. Log into you twitter account to set-up and and authorize a twitter application.
 A Twitter application will let you download twitter data using Python.